-Join Chris Griffith for an in-depth discussion in this video Building from the command-line interface, part of Up and Running with PhoneGap Build.
+Join Chris Griffith for an in-depth discussion in this video Building from the command-line interface, part of Learning PhoneGap Build (2014).

 Another popular method for creating PhoneGap applications is to use the command line interface, or CLI.
 This tool is built using OJS, and allows users a fast method to bootstrap their PhoneGap projects, compile and run their applications with locally installed SDKs, and the ability to use PhoneGap Build servers to compile their applications.
 Let me show you a little what PhoneGap see what I can do.
 I have my terminal window open.
 And I now need to change my working directory to the samoca_cli directory on desktop.
 To use the CLI on Windows machine, command line is available as Command Prompt under Accessories.